Grace to you and peace from God our Father and the Lord Jesus Christ.

 But, hadn’t Abraham already demonstrated his faith?
 Didn’t he leave his home city and go to a far off country on nothing but God’s command?
 Yes, but at the same time, Abraham had shown some problems trusting God.
-When God promised a son, he took matters into his own hands and slept with his maidservant Hagar.
-That did not turn out well, and it caused more problems.
-Additionally, he lied on two different occasions that Sarah was his sister and not his wife.
-Once again, this put him in a sticky situation.
+Twice, out of fear, he tries to pass off his wife as his sister and Sarah ends up in the bedroom of the local ruler.
+He was so worried about producing an heir, that he sleeps with a woman other than his wife (at Sarah’s bidding).
 He had also previously questioned God about the morality and justice of God’s decision to destroy Sodom and Gomorrah.
+There are hints that Abraham still doesn’t quite trust God to do what he promised.
+He still has a hard time believing that God is a god of his word.

-“So, Abraham rose early in the morning.”
-What an understatement that is!
-We would be more surprised if Abraham slept at all that night.
 After a three days journey, Abraham told his servants to stay back with the animals.
 “The boy and I will go over there and worship, and we will come back to you.”
 What does he mean?
 How can they both come back, if he is to kill Isaac?
 Or is he working on the basis of knowing that God is quite able to resurrect Isaac?
 If God could give him a child in his nineties, surely, he could raise him from the dead!
+Abraham has confidence that even after Isaac has been sacrificed, God can raise him from the dead in order to keep his promise that his offspring will be reckoned through Isaac.
+That’s how much Abraham trusts God.

 A Substitute is Offered

-And may the peace of God, which passes all understanding, keep your hearts and minds in Jesus Christ our Lord.
+May the peace of God, which passes all understanding, guard your hearts and your minds in Christ Jesus.
 Amen.